Cameron Archer: Sheffield United

+Return to Aston Villa

+Following the confirmation of Sheffield United's relegation in May 2024, Aston Villa manager Unai Emery confirmed that Archer would be re-signing with Villa once the transfer window opened in June 2024.
+In July 2024, Archer returned to pre-season training with Aston Villa.

+Southampton

+On 16 August 2024, Archer joined Premier League side Southampton on a four-year contract for an undisclosed fee, reported to be £15 million, plus add-ons.
+He made his debut for the club on 17 August 2024 in a 1–0 away defeat against Newcastle United after he replaced Ben Brereton Díaz in the 71st minute.
+On 28 August 2024, Archer scored a brace in a 5–3 away victory against Cardiff City in the EFL Cup.

 International career

 Born in England, Archer is eligible to represent the England national football team, as well as Jamaica, through his mother.
 On 11 November 2021, Archer made his debut for England under-20s, in a 2–0 defeat to Portugal.

 On 25 May 2022, Archer received his first call up to the England U21 squad ahead of the final round of 2023 UEFA European Under-21 Championship qualification matches.
 He made his debut as a 68th-minute substitute during a 2–1 victory away to Czech Republic on 3 June 2022.
 On 7 June 2022, Archer scored his first goal for the England U21s in a 3–0 2023 UEFA European Under-21 Championship qualification win against Albania.

+On 14 June 2023, Archer was included in the England squad for the 2023 UEFA European Under-21 Championship.
+He scored in a group stage match against Germany and also recorded the last goal of the semi-final victory over Israel.
+Archer came off the bench as a late substitute in the final as England defeated Spain to win the tournament.

 Personal life

-Archer is the younger brother of Jordan McFarlane-Archer, a professional footballer currently signed for Southport.
+Archer is the younger brother of Jordan McFarlane-Archer, a former professional footballer.
 Archer is known as 'Cam' and attended Christ Church CE Primary and Walsall Academy secondary school.